Content freshness automation: update reminders for Wix pages

 By Michael Andrews, Wix SEO Expert UK

 Google favours fresh content, especially for queries where recency matters.
 A blog post from 2024 with outdated statistics will lose rankings to a 2026 update.
-Product pages with old pricing or discontinued items damage trust.
+Product pages with old pricing or discontinued items damage trust and conversion.
 But manually tracking which pages need updates across a growing Wix site is impossible at scale.
-This lesson teaches you how to build an automated content freshness system that tracks every page update date and triggers reminders when content becomes stale.
+This lesson teaches you how to build an automated content freshness system that tracks every page update date, triggers review reminders at appropriate intervals, and signals freshness to Google through structured data and visible last-updated dates.

 Why Content Freshness Matters for SEO

 Google uses a "Query Deserves Freshness" algorithm for topics where new information is important.
-Date-sensitive content (price lists, industry reports, technology guides) must be updated regularly.
-Evergreen content (how-to guides, foundational concepts) needs periodic review to ensure accuracy.
-The last-updated date visible on your pages and in structured data signals freshness to both Google and users.
+Date-sensitive content (price lists, industry reports, technology guides) must be updated regularly to maintain rankings.
+Evergreen content (how-to guides, foundational concepts) needs periodic review to ensure accuracy even if the core information rarely changes.
+The last-updated date visible on your pages and in structured data signals freshness to both Google and users, and an outdated date can cause users to bounce from a page that would otherwise satisfy their query.

 Building a Content Freshness Tracking System